openfaas/faas/sample-functions/ResizeImageMagick/README.md

 **Customize the transformation**

-If you want to customise the transformation then edit the Dockerfile and create a new image.
+If you want to customise the transformation then edit the Dockerfile or the fprocess variable and create a new image.